Kapinho96/IGLOSS-with-MaxCliqueHeuristic/README.md

 # IGLOSS algorithm combined with Maximal Clique Heuristic

-A research project in bioinformatics made in Python 3 as a part of my master's thesis.
+A research project in bioinformatics concerning analysis of protein motifs in various plant proteomes.
+Codes were written in Python 3 as part of my master's thesis.
+Special thanks primarily to my mentor dr. sc.
+Pavle Goldstein and additionally to dr. sc.
+Braslav Rabar, both of whom provided me with invaluable guidance in this project.

 ## Folder explanation